Shivam171/pizza-rasoi/README.md

 5. Push to the branch (`git push origin feature/feature-name`).
 6. Open a pull request.

-## 📜 License

-This project is licensed under the MIT License.

-## 🙏 Acknowledgements

-- Thanks to the creators of Next.js, Tailwind CSS, MongoDB, and all the other libraries used in this project.

 ---

 Feel free to contribute, open issues, and submit pull requests to make Pizza Rasoi even better!
 Enjoy your pizza ordering experience!